evolvingstuff/vdw2/content/posts/hypertension-2x-more-likely-when-vitamin-d-levels-lower-than-14-ng-meta-analysis.md

 # See also VitaminDWiki

-* <a href="/posts/overview-hypertension-and-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1171">Overview Hypertension and Vitamin D</a> which include many previous meta-analysis
+* [Overview Hypertension and Vitamin D](/posts/overview-hypertension-and-vitamin-d) which include many previous meta-analysis